sadighasanzade/sadighasanzade/README.md

 ## l am a Software Engineer focused on Android development.

 <p>
-I am doing my master degree at Tartu University, Estonia <br>
+I am doing my master degree at Tartu University, Estonia and work as an Android developer. <br>
 Skilled in Java, Kotlin, Python. <br>
 Knowledge of Android development with all necessary principles <br>
-Strong analytical thinking skills and fast adapting to any environment. <br>
+I have strong analytical thinking skills and nice academic background. <br>
-Eager to learn new stuffs <br>
+I am always eager to learn new stuffs <br>
-*Bronze medal from National Math Olympiad <br>
-*Golden medal from The Ministry of Education of the Azerbaijan Republic <br>
-*Dean's honour certificate from Khazar University

 </p>

 </br>